Perform at a higher level with the latest deformable mirror technology

 We understand how it feels to have trouble on a project due to technology limitations.
 Our team will work with you to select or customize a better adaptive optics solution for your project.
+Whether your instrument needs a succinct component or a fully-integrated solution, we will determine if our deformable mirrors and modulator products can be used for your program.
+And if our technology is not the best for your application, we know the products that can be used to accomplish what you want.

 We don’t have customers, only partners.